-The errors of the four tasks are given in Fig. 27 and illustrate very well the hierarchical order: the task $e{rh}$ has priority over the three other ones, and is always accomplished: the error exponentially converges as imposed.
-The task $e{up}$ is violated first, and its error is the most important.
-The task $e{legs}$ is violated then, while the task $e{chest}$ is violated at the end, and keeps the lowest error value.
+The errors of the four tasks are given in Fig. 24 and illustrate very well the hierarchical order: the task e{rh} has priority over the three other ones, and is always accomplished: the error exponentially converges as imposed.
+The task e{up} is violated first, and its error is the most important.
+The task e{legs} is violated then, while the task e{chest} is violated at the end, and keeps the lowest error value.

-The activation of the limits is synthesized on Fig. 26.
-Some examples of activations are given in Figures 28 and 29.
+The activation of the limits is synthesized on Fig. 23.
+Some examples of activations are given in Figures 25 and 26.
 The left hand is moving backward to ensure the robot balance, and is quickly blocked by the task preventing the collision with the wall situated behind the robot.
 The right hand avoids a collision with the box when going to the third target position.
 Both collision constraints are deactivated when the robot moves back to the initial pose.
 Some joints limits of the legs are saturated when the robot goes for the second target position, and many limits are saturated when reaching the third target.

-Finally, the number of active inequality constraints, and the number of iterations of the activesearch loop are given in Fig. 30.
+Finally, the number of active inequality constraints, and the number of iterations of the active-search loop are given in Fig. 27.
 As previously, the active set of the previous control cycle is used as warm start and reduces the number of iterations of the loop.
-The maximum number of iterations is 7 and is reached when the task $e{rh}$ is removed from the hierarchy.
-In average, 0.035 iterations and 1.1ms are needed at each control cycle, and 97.8% of the cycles are resolved without extra iteration.
+The maximum number of iterations is 7 and is reached when the task e{rh} is removed from the hierarchy.
+In average, 0.035 iterations and 0.6ms are needed at each control cycle, and 97.8% of the cycles are resolved without extra iteration.
+The timing scores are summarized on Table 1.
+For this last experiment, only the real-time version of the HQP was run by the physical robot, the other scores being obtained off line on a similar computer.